ashleysally00/-module-2-js-final-project-ashley-rice/Pres.md

-#JS Project Part 10&11 - Presentation
+# JS Project Part 10 and 11- Presentation

 - My project topic is building a speed typing game that tested people’s WPM.